One-shot decoupling: Achievability

-The theorem thus provides a bound on the quality of decoupling that only depends on two entropic quantities, $H_{\min}^{\eps}(A|E)_{\rho}$ and $H_{\min}^{\eps}(A|B)_{\tau}$.
+The decoupling theorem (Theorem~\ref{thm:achievability}) provides a bound on the quality of decoupling that only depends on two entropic quantities, $H_{\min}^{\eps}(A|E)_{\rho}$ and $H_{\min}^{\eps}(A|B)_{\tau}$.
 The first is a measure for the correlations between $A$ and $E$ that are present in the initial state, $\rho_{AE}$.
 The second quantifies properties of the mapping $\cT$, which is characterized by the bipartite state $\tau_{A B}$ obtained via the Choi-Jamio\l{}kowski isomorphism $J$.
 Hence, in order to minimize the right hand side of~\eqref{eq:decouplbound}, no channel ends up being better suited for some types of states than for others or vice-versa.
 Furthermore, as discussed in Section~\ref{sec:converse}, the bound in~\eqref{eq:decouplbound} is essentially optimal in many cases of interest.
+We also note that, using Markov's inequality, the expectation value over the unitaries $U$ can be turned into a bound that holds for most unitaries.
+That is, for any $\mu > 0$,